EdwinVW/pitstop-engineering-workshop/README.md

 - Send the deployment diagram to your suprevisor for review.
 - Deploy Pitstop to Azure (and make sure the web-app is publicly available).
 - Share a link  to the web-app with your supervisor.

+## Lab 6 - Setup a CI/CD pipeline
+Modern applications are built using an automated CI pipeline and deployed using an automated CD pipeline.
+Azure DevOps is a tool to implement fully automated CI/CD pipelines.
+There an on-premises version and a cloud version.
+In this assignment you will setup a CI/CD pipeline for building and deploying Pitstop.

 - Build a CI/CD pipeline in Azure DevOps to do a fully automated deployment of the necessary infrastructure (according to your diagram) for hosting Pitstop in Azure.
 Hint: use ARM templates.
 - Build a CI/CD pipeline in Azure DevOps to do a fully automated deployment of the Pitstop application on the provisioned infrastructure.